 - Include a percent credit to CCR (at least a 5%) on the Sponsored Programs Approval Form (though this can be larger for grants requiring significant CCR resources).
 NOTE: Clicking the "use CCR" box on the Sponsored Programs Approval Form is not the same as including a percent credit to CCR.

 - Communicate with CCR about the nature of your research, publications and any funding that you have.
-The ability to provide this information to us is handled by the resource subscription management portal, Coldfront, and you will be required to update this info once per year.
+The ability to provide this information to us is handled by the resource allocation management portal, Coldfront, and you will be required to update this info once per year.

 - Industry Partners: Please send an email to ccr-help @ buffalo.edu requesting a new group account.
 You will be contacted when the initial account is setup and you'll be required to provide information about your project at that time.
 You can also use the red support tab on the left of the browser window to submit a help ticket.
 Please list your full name, email address, and company address, and phone number.

-- Current CCR Users (Faculty members or managers of industry/business projects with existing CCR accounts): To add or modify accounts for your staff and students, please use the subscription management portal, Coldfront.
+- Current CCR Users (Faculty members or managers of industry/business projects with existing CCR accounts): To add or modify accounts for your staff and students, please use the allocation management portal, Coldfront.
 Instructions can be found here New CCR users must create themselves an account first, following the instructions here.
 Once created, you will be able to search for their username in Coldfront and add them to your project.

 - Non-UB Researchers: You must be affiliated with a current UB faculty or receive special permission from the CCR Director in order to receive a CCR account.
 If you are affiliated with a UB faculty member, they will request an account on your behalf.
 If you are not, please contact CCR Help and include your contact information, a description of your research, and the reason(s) why you require access to CCR resources.
 Access is granted on a case-by-case basis.